 (IP to Grand Teton 2 hr 15 min back to the south east — and back)

-For a lengthy day trip, we left Island Park, took the highway down to Jackson, and backtracked to the north to drive the main road through Grand Tetons to explore the visitor center.
-It’s more than four hours driving in the car for a day but allows to seeing the beautiful mountains of the Tetons.
+For a lengthy day trip from Idaho and Yellowstone, we drove South from Island Park.
+We took the highway down to Jackson, and backtracked to the north to drive the main road through Grand Teton National Park to explore the visitor center.
+It’s more than four hours driving in the car for a day but allows to seeing the beautiful Grand Teton mountains.

 Grizzly and Wolf Discovery Center, West Yellowstone – This was one of our favorite animal experiences of the trip and left one of my kids determined to be a wolf researcher for several years.
 It’s a small place with lots of rescue animals including bears, wolves, otters, and birds of prey.
 Break up the scenic drive days with a morning walking around with animals.
 It’s a great place to support.